-The crowds at Tokyo Disneyland & Tokyo DisneySea are intense compared to the other Disney Parks around the world.
-Even the most seasoned Walt Disney World veterans will find themselves overwhelmed with all the people who show up.
+The crowds at Tokyo Disneyland & Tokyo DisneySea are intense compared to the other Disney Parks worldwide.
+Even the most seasoned Walt Disney World veterans will be overwhelmed with everyone who shows up.

-Here are 8 tips to help you beat the Tokyo Disneyland crowds (also Tokyo DisneySea) at Tokyo Disney Resort!
+Here are eight tips to help you beat the Tokyo Disneyland crowds (also Tokyo DisneySea) at Tokyo Disney Resort!

 1. Avoid weekends and holidays

 The best bet to avoid the crowds is to visit during the week.
 While the crowds will still be slightly higher than what you are used to, it will be nothing compared to the weekend levels.
-In fact, if you can’t tolerate crowds, avoid weekends and holidays at all costs.
+If you can’t tolerate crowds, avoid weekends and holidays.

-Make sure to check out the English Crowd calendars for Tokyo Disneyland Park and Tokyo DisneySea.
-If you have to visit on the weekends, then arrive an hour to two hours before park opening to get a good chance at grabbing FastPasses.
+Check out the English Crowd calendars for Tokyo Disneyland Park and Tokyo DisneySea.
+If you have to visit on the weekends, arrive an hour to two hours before the park opening to get a chance at grabbing FastPasses.

 2. Arrive early